This young man’s resume is “YUUUGE.” In fact, it’s one…

 8. What are your weaknesses?

-This is a tricky and common interview question.
+This is a tricky and one of the most common interview questions.
 It’s always difficult to talk about your weaknesses in front of somebody whom you want to impress by your awesomeness.
 The key to answering this question is to show your weakness is something that can be improved.
 You have to let the recruiter know that your weakness has a potentially positive outcome.
 For example, you can say you’re often too absorbed in your work that you tend to forget about other things around you or that you’re prone to burst with impatience when your colleagues don’t meet deadlines which affects your work as well.

 9. Why are you leaving your current job? / Why were you fired?